 DtkshDemos

-Warning: Currently these are "demos" not "tools". dtksh does not appear well maintained across different OSes, so often these scripts will run for a minute and then freeze.
+Warning: Currently these are "demos" not "tools".
+The dtksh software has not been well maintained across different OSes, so often these scripts will run for a minute and then freeze.
 If dtksh were to be fixed at some point in the future, this website may be renamed "dtkshtools".

-Note: The code is based on the dtksh and X11 man pages, I has seen very little code that actually used XmDrawingArea for plotting.
-You may find some official examples in a path such as /usr/dt/share/examples/dtksh - depending on your OS.
+Note: The code is based on the dtksh and X11 man pages, I have seen very little code that actually used XmDrawingArea for plotting.
+You may find some official examples in /usr/dt/share/examples/dtksh, depending on your OS.
+Also note that these are designed to display in 24-bit colour.

 Operating Systems